Mouth to Lung (MTL) vs. Direct to Lung (DTL): What Are the Two Styles of Vaping?

 If you’ve ever tried inhaling the vapour from your current e-cigarette directly into your lungs, you probably found the experience unpleasant and might have even coughed.
 That’s because the nicotine strength of your e-liquid is too high for DTL vaping.
 For the MTL inhaling style, it’s common to use high-nicotine e-liquid with strengths as high as 18-20 mg/ml.
 For DTL vaping, though, the most popular nicotine strength is just 3 mg/ml.
 Some people require a bit more nicotine and use the 6 mg/ml strength instead.
 Almost no one uses nicotine strengths higher than 6 mg/ml for DTL vaping.
 As you’re about to learn, though, reducing the nicotine strength of your e-liquid doesn’t have to mean that you’ll find your vaping experience less satisfying.

-Switching to the DTL Vaping Style: What Can You Expect?
+Switching from MTL Vaping Style to the DTL Vaping Style: What Can You Expect?

 Let’s talk a bit about the experience that you can expect to have if you decide to give DTL vaping a try.
 It’ll be very different from your current vaping experience.
 Although many long-term vapers do eventually switch to DTL vaping, it isn’t for everyone.